-Ranked Choice Voting will be Question 1!*
+Ranked Choice Voting passes!

 Starting in 2021, instead of voting for just one candidate, New Yorkers would be able to rank their top 5 candidates from first to last choice on the ballot in all primary and special elections for Mayor, Comptroller, Public Advocate, Borough President and City Council.
 If voters still want to vote for just one candidate, they can.